 He also added that the announcement was part of a strategy to empower people to be productive across all devices with Microsoft software.

-For students and teachers this opens many doors, particularly in institutions where a BYOD infrastructure is in place, for those students unable to purchase a new device they still are empowered to use the best Microsoft Office productivity tools, with the device they already own.
+For students and educators this opens many doors, particularly in institutions where a BYOD infrastructure is in place, for those students unable to purchase a new device they still are empowered to use the best Microsoft Office productivity tools, with the device they already own.

 Satya closed by saying “We are absolutely committed to making our applications run what most people describe as cross-platform great.
-There’s no holding back of anything.
+There's no holding back of anything.
 It is about being able to excel everywhere our customers are.
-One of the questions is, is this a massive trade-off for you?
-There is no trade-off.
-It’s reality for us.
-It’s not a competitive reality.
-That’s not what motivates us.
+One of the questions is, is this a massive tradeoff for you?
+There is no tradeoff.
+It's reality for us.
+It's not a competitive reality.
+That's not what motivates us.
 What motivates us is the realities of our customers.
 What motivates us is to make sure that we build the great experiences that span the digital life and digital work of our customers, both individually and as organizations.
-And that’s what you can count on us doing, both with Windows as well as other platforms.
-And that’s what’s driving us”
+And that's what you can count on us doing, both with Windows as well as other platforms.
+And that's what's driving us”

 The official Office Blog talks more about the latest announcement “We thought a lot about what people want to do when they’re on their tablet, iPad functionality, and touch-first when we were building Office for iPad.
 We reimagined Office on the iPad, while retaining what people love about Office.
 We hope you’ll be as pleased with the results as we are.
 In the future, we will bring Office apps to the Windows Store and other popular platforms.
 In addition to Office for iPad, we’ve gone a step further in our mobile first and cloud first approach, and like Windows Phone, we’ve now made Office Mobile for iPhone and Android phones available for free”